 On the inside of the Furnace Carbon Comp, there’s a plush lining that runs through the core area down to the knees.
 This material noticeably adds warmth and dries incredibly quickly, perfect for multiple sessions in a day or rainy climates.

 The chest entry on this suit is easier than most to get on and off and fits really well.
 I like the zipper design Billabong has been using on this suit and other chest zips, and have found that it holds up really well.
 There’s an external fluid seam weld over only the most crucial areas, but that helps to keep this suit as light as possible.
-If you’re looking for a light, flexible and eye-catching (this suit is only available in orange or blue) wetsuit, then look no further than the Furnace Carbon Comp.
+If you’re looking for a light, flexible and eye-catching (Check out the Graphite color) wetsuit, then look no further than the Furnace Carbon Comp.

 Shop by Model

 There you have it, the best suits for your money out there.
 Hopefully, reading this list has helped you find a suit that will leave you with some extra burrito money.

 Now all you need to do is go find some surf!

 As always, if you have any questions or comments, feel free to write in!

 - Superbrand Introduces Three Boards in SuperFlex Tech for 2018 - 30 March, 2018

 - Lib Tech Puddle Fish Overview - 20 February, 2018

 - The 6 Best Spring Suits for 2018 Reviewed - 9 February, 2018